software-assignments-spring2021/spring-2019-mta-google-home/README.md

 ### Testing

-In the src directory, run `node app.js` to ensure that you have setup your environment correctly.
+Run `yarn start` to ensure that you have setup your environment correctly.

 ### Running